ASIS Complaints Procedure

 Complaints should be generally be made within 6 months of the incident occurring.

 If a complaint is issued against members of the Executive Committee or Ethics Panel, they will be excluded from the specific proceedings whilst this case is being reviewed.
-If the case is dismissed they will be able to resume their role in full.
+If the case is dismissed, they will be able to resume their role in full.

-The database will:
+The records will:

-• Track how the complaint was handled
+Track how the complaint was handled

-• Contain details of the outcome
+Contain details of the outcome

-• Log progress on follow-up and monitoring
+Log progress on follow-up and monitoring

-• Log which complaints were referred to outside bodies and which outside bodies were informed of the nature of the complaint
+Log which complaints were referred to outside bodies and which outside bodies were informed of the nature of the complaint